Welcome!

 You have 2 choices for a comprehensive consultation:

 Virtual consultations.
 Virtual consultations can be surprisingly effective with an experienced provider.
 We use a HIPAA compliant, secure platform to ensure your privacy.
 It’s easy to request an appointment!
-Aetna subscribers: We can bill Aetna for virtual consultations!
+(Aetna subscribers: Aetna no longer pays IBCLCs for telehealth).
 A super bill will be provided to clients with other insurance and many insurance plans do reimburse a portion or all of the fee.
 For more information about virtual consultations, please see this post.

 If you need help with breastfeeding, call now!
-(206) 356-7252. or request an appointment here.
+(206) 356-7252. (no texts please) or request an appointment here.
 I answer calls and emails promptly.
 (Phone is fastest!)
 Breastfeeding support is available 7 days a week: Home or office visits, phone or virtual consultations.
 You decide.

 Baby breastfeeding after help with IBCLC